Orlando Dog Bite Attorney

 - Do not pet a dog unless it has been able to see and smell you first

 - Report a bite immediately to the owner and seek medical attention

-At the Law Offices of Michael Barszcz, M.D., J.D., our Florida dog bite lawyer represents clients on a contingency basis.
+At the Law Offices of Michael Barszcz, M.D., J.D., our Florida dog bite lawyerrepresents clients on a contingency basis.
 This means that the attorneys are only paid a fee if there is a recovery in your case.
-To learn more about legal representation for a dog bite claim, please contact The MDJD at the Law Offices of Michael Barszcz, M.D., J.D., serving Orlando, Florida, to schedule a free consultation.
+To learn more about legal representation for a dog bite claim, please contact the MDJDat the Law Offices of Michael Barszcz, M.D., J.D., for a free consultation.